logicplace/Imperial/README.md

 But the important part is that this is now usable.

-**NOTE: If someone actually wants to write a lib for this, wait a bit.**
-Next up is the cleaning process, and I'm going to do a slight redesign based on what I've learned is better from writing this.
-There will likely be breaking but not major changes to the internal code (RPL as a language will not be affected (oops that's a lie, map struct will change)).
-However, there is one major thing: I plan to remove executables.
- This was a bad idea based on a spur-of-the-moment decision that I've learned will give more headache for lib developers than it would help anyone.
-I also plan to remove all the type checking and make the system a bit more pythonic.
- I also hope to add a lot more comments, to the test rpls as well.
-I'll be changing the CLI too, to something a lot more intelligent.
+Alright, this is mostly cleaned.
+Everything structural has been completed.
+I do need to add more tests, comments, and error handling, however.
+Anyone who wants to write a lib for this may start now.
+I will make the documentation for doing so when I'm happy with the rest of the cleaning process.

+I haven't finished the CLI yet either.

 After I finish the clean-up process, I will then write a guide on how to develop libs and also begin on the wiki.
 After which, I will bother to write the typesetting lib.
 Maybe I'll even make it an example or something.

-When all of this is done, maybe I will start implementing the sound system, or maybe I'll write a few guides and the extra syntax files.
+When all of this is done, I will move on to the assembler portion, and maybe I'll write a few guides and the extra syntax files.

 For now, this will stay as a development release (though in a working state!) until I've completed the clean-up process, at which point I will officially